 - Rugby 7s

-GCSE PE has been added to the school’s range of courses for the start of the academic year 2018-19.
-This welcome inclusion sees the starting point of a distinct academic journey for any pupil who has an interest or ability with regards to sport.
+GCSE PE is the starting point of a distinct academic journey for any pupil who has an interest or ability with regards to sport.
 Pupils will be taught in a variety of practical and theory lessons.
 Theoretical topics studied include skeleton, muscles, fitness training, drugs in sport, sponsorship and media.
 In practical lessons pupils are introduced to a variety of activities to help improve their skills and tactical awareness.
 For more information on GCSE PE, visit the PE subject page.

 - Anatomy & Physiology